LivePersonInc/developer-center/pages/documents/ConversationalAI/BotAccounts/user-roles-permissions.md

 In order to view or edit user permissions, you must click on the Organization, then click on Users in the top nav bar.

+### Bot Builder

+As its name suggests, this role provides full privileges for creating bots and related resources like intents and entities.
+More specifically, users with this role can create and work with:

+* Bots
+* Bot versions and releases
+* Integrations
+* Global functions
+* Credentials
+* Knowledge bases and articles
+* Domains, intents, and entities

+Users with this role can also:

+* Activate and train models
+* Start and stop agent connectors
+* View and download analytics data
+* Purge analytics data

+Notably, this role doesn't allow the user to deploy agent connectors, nor does it let the user create and work with templates, accounts, users, servers, jobs, or logs.

+### Bot Builder Lite

+This "lite" role is intended for less technical bot builders.
+As such, it's just like the Bot Builder role with the following exceptions:

+* No ability to export and import bots
+* No ability to create and work with integrations
+* No ability to create and work with credentials

 ### Super Admin

 A user should have this role if they own the entire brand's automation project.